A1rPun/castle-crashers-resource/Modding/ModTutorial.md

 Pop
 </code></pre></details>

-The function definition in P-code is usable for scanning because it's **always unique**, it the first 29 bytes in this example:
+The function definition in P-code is usable for scanning because it's **always unique**!
+The first 29 bytes in this example:

 ```
 8e 1a 00 66 5f 50 61 69 6e 74 43 6c 6f 63 6b 00 01 00 04 2a 00 01 7a 6f 6e 65 00 fd 00
 ```

-`29` in hex is `1d` so we can use that as offset because we only want to overwrite the body of the function.
+`29` in hex is `1d` so we can use that as offset because we only want to overwrite the body of the function and not the function definition.

 Extract the rest the bytes (not the first 29 bytes) and create a so called byte array that we can use in a script.